PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 impressive and the other model YOLOv5x obtained a stable 30 FPS.
 The rapid training process encouraged me to repeat the experiment on more epochs.
-Therefore, both models have been set up to 3000 epochs with batch size equal to 32 and 6 due to limitation of the memory allocation.
+Therefore, both models have been set up to 3000 epochs with batch size equal to 32 and 6 due to the limitation of the memory allocation.

 ## Evaluation

 The Impressive part is that it takes only 10 minutes for a neural network to learn and recognize the Coca-Cola pattern in the process of training.
-Images below present Generalized Intersection over Union and objectiveness for both training and validation data, detecting precision with recall, mean Average Precision.
+Images below present a Generalized Intersection over Union and objectiveness for both training and validation data, detecting precision with recall, and mean Average Precision.

 In this scenario, I decided to discuss only GIoU and mAP.
 GIoU is one of the most common evaluation metrics applied in object detection.
-In general, it defines the area of taken into account shapes and is a good indicator of a loss function [more details](https://giou.stanford.edu/GIoU.pdf).
-Epoch number of 100 seems insufficient to decrease it below value of 0.02.
+In general, it defines the area taken into account shapes and is a good indicator of a loss function [more details](https://giou.stanford.edu/GIoU.pdf).
+Epoch number of 100 seems insufficient to decrease it below the value of 0.02.

 </br>